asyarb/vite-plugin-ssr-nojs/README.md

    </html>
    ```

-4. Run `vite build`.
-Your statically generated HTML files will be available in
+4. Run `vite build` and `vite dev` as you normally would.
+On builds, your
-   vite's output directory.
+   statically generated HTML files will be available in vite's output directory.

 ## Limitations